VagueEntertainment/leafletbomb/README.md

 `cp settings-sample.conf settings.conf`

-Edit settings.conf with your information
+Edit settings.conf with your information, if you need more information check out our [Wiki page on Email setup](https://github.com/LeafletBomb/leafletbomb/wiki/Configuring-Email).

 Run leaflet bomb by running these commands. cd leafletbomb
  ./startup.sh

+If you are interested in the future of the Leaflet Bomb and what we are aiming to do, please check out [the roadmap on our wiki](https://github.com/LeafletBomb/leafletbomb/wiki/Roadmap).